Have You Assessed Your Sales Operations Strategy Recently?

 When you hear ‘Sales Operations’ what do you think?
 For many, some not-so-positive things come to mind: Barrier, Back office, A pain in the #$@&%!, Big Brother, Dumping ground (usually said by a person in a sales operations role)

 But in the last few years, some sales operations functions have done a 180.
 Gone is the in-the-weeds weenie just pulling gotcha reports to upset field sales.
-The best sales ops teams have evolved.
+The best sales operations management teams have evolved.
 They’re more dynamic and strategic.
-And they’re bringing the insights required to support the modern sales function.
+And they’re bringing the insights required to support the modern sales operations goals.

 Many organizations have even changed the name of this team.
 Sales operations may now be known as Sales Excellence, Sales Effectiveness, or Sales Strategy & Operations.
 The change goes beyond just a title or name.
-We’re also seeing a new profile of sales ops leaders who come with more than systems and reporting backgrounds.
+We’re also seeing a new profile of sales operations management who come with more than systems and reporting backgrounds.

-We quickly realized that the sales operation job descriptions found in most companies are stale – or worse – flat-out wrong.
+We quickly realized that the sales operations manager job description found in most companies are stale – or worse – flat-out wrong.
 In discussions with the best leaders we know, a more robust and sophisticated persona emerges.
-This new ‘recipe’ for effective sales ops leadership covers 6 must-have profile dimensions:
+This new ‘recipe’ for effective sales operations management covers 6 must-have profile dimensions:

 1. The Strategist: In some organizations, combining ‘strategy’ with ‘operations’ is completely contradictory.
 Strategy is the steering wheel and operations is the rear-view mirror.
 One thinks ahead while the other is monitoring the messes behind.